The Stability of Online Algorithms in Performative Prediction: Introduction

 \subsection{Related Work}

-\paragraph{Performative Prediction.} \cite{perdomo2020performative} introduced the performative prediction framework and established that retraining, as described in \Cref{eq:retraining}, converged to performative stability if losses were smooth, strongly convex, and if the distribution map was sufficiently Lipschitz.
-Subsequent work \citep{mendler2020stochastic,drusvyatskiy2023stochastic} proved finite-sample results showing how various stochastic optimization algorithms like gradient descent also converged to stability under similar assumptions on the loss and distribution map.
-Later, \citet{taori2023data} and \citet{mofakhami2023performative} analyzed convergence to stability under alternative Lipschitz conditions on $\cD(\cdot)$.
+\paragraph{Performative prediction.} \citet*{perdomo2020performative} introduced the performative prediction framework and established that retraining, as described in \Cref{eq:retraining}, converged to performative stability if losses were smooth, strongly convex, and if the distribution map was sufficiently Lipschitz.
+Subsequent work \citep{mendler2020stochastic,drusvyatskiy2023stochastic} proved finite-sample results showing that various stochastic optimization algorithms, such as gradient descent, also converged to stability under similar assumptions on the loss and distribution map.
+Later, \citet*{taori2023data} and \citet*{mofakhami2023performative} analyzed convergence to stability under alternative Lipschitz conditions on $\cD(\cdot)$.

 In addition to these, there has been work analyzing performative stability in stateful settings \citep{brown2022performative,li2022state,ray2022decision,wood2021online} where the induced distribution is a function of the entire history of deployed models, as well as in multi-agent settings where data depends on the predictions made by multiple decision-makers \citep{li2022multi,piliouras2023multi,narang2023multiplayer}.
-Studying whether our techniques extend to these multi-agent or stateful settings is an interesting direction for future work.
+All of these results also imposed strong Lipschitzness conditions on the distribution map $\cD(\cdot)$.

 Lastly, there is a parallel line of work in this area that designs algorithms which converge to a different solution concept called \emph{performative optimality} \citep{miller2021outside,izzo2021learn,jagadeesan2022regret,kim2022making,pluginpp}.
-We discuss the differences between both these concepts in the next section and point the reader to \cite{hardt2023performative} for a broader survey of this area.
+We discuss the differences between these two concepts in the next section and point the reader to \cite{hardt2023performative} for a broader survey of this area.